-The Pohang is a class of Patrol Combat Corvette (PCC) of the Republic of Korea Navy (ROKN).
-A total of 24 ships were built by Korea Shipbuilding Corporation, Hyundai Heavy Industries, Daewoo Shipbuilding and Korea Takoma.
-Pohang Class is preceded by Donghae class corvette.
+The Pohang is a class of patrol combat corvette (PCC) of the Republic of Korea Navy (ROKN).
+A total of 24 ships were built by Korea Shipbuilding Corporation, Hyundai Heavy Industries, Daewoo Shipbuilding, and Korea Takoma.
+Pohang class is preceded by Donghae class corvette.

-The lead ship in class, Pohang (PCC-756), was delivered to ROKN in 1984.
-Remaining ships including Gunsan (PCC-757), Gyeongju (PCC-758), Mokpo (PCC-759), Gimcheon (PCC-761), Chungju (PCC-762), Jinju (PCC-763), Yeosu (PCC-765), Jinhae (PCC-766), Suncheon (PCC-767), Iri (PCC-768), Wonju (PCC-769), Andong (PCC-771), Cheonan (PCC-772), Bucheon (PCC-773), Seongnam (PCC-775), Jecheon (PCC-776), Daecheon (PCC-777), Sokcho (PCC-778), Yeongju (PCC-779), Namwon (PCC-781), Gwangmyeong (PCC-782), Sinseong (PCC-783) and Gongju (PCC-785) were delivered by 1993.
+The lead ship in the class, Pohang (PCC-756), was delivered to ROKN in 1984.
+Remaining ships, including Gunsan (PCC-757), Gyeongju (PCC-758), Mokpo (PCC-759), Gimcheon (PCC-761), Chungju (PCC-762), Jinju (PCC-763), Yeosu (PCC-765), Jinhae (PCC-766), Suncheon (PCC-767), Iri (PCC-768), Wonju (PCC-769), Andong (PCC-771), Cheonan (PCC-772), Bucheon (PCC-773), Seongnam (PCC-775), Jecheon (PCC-776), Daecheon (PCC-777), Sokcho (PCC-778), Yeongju (PCC-779), Namwon (PCC-781), Gwangmyeong (PCC-782), Sinseong (PCC-783), and Gongju (PCC-785) were delivered by 1993.

 The ASUW type ships are armed with two MM-38 Exocet anti-ship missiles, while ASW variants are equipped with four Harpoon anti-ship missiles.
-The MM-38 is a short-range ship launched cruise missile developed by MBDA.
+The MM-38 is a short-range ship-launched cruise missile developed by MBDA.
 The missile has a maximum range of 40km and can carry a 165kg warhead.

 The first four ships are fitted with an Oto Melara 76mm gun and two Emerson 30mm anti-aircraft guns.
 ASW type vessels are equipped with two OTO Melara 76mm guns and two Breda 40mm guns.
 Oto Melara has a rate of fire of 120 rounds a minute and a range of 16km.

-Pohang Class countermeasures
+Pohang class countermeasures

 The ASUW ships are equipped with Mel Protean chaff launchers.
-Each launcher comprises four cells, with 36 grenades.
+Each launcher comprises four cells with 36 grenades.
 The magazine can also be replaced with three IR flare containers, each accommodating 21 decoys.
 Other countermeasure equipment includes Thorn EMI or NobelTech intercept or jammer.

 The Raytheon SPS-64 surface search radar, Signaal WM 28 fire control radar, Signaal LIOD (Lightweight Optronic Director) and SRN 15 TACAN (Tactical Air Navigation) Sonar are fitted on the ASUW type corvettes.
 The ASW type ships are equipped with Samsung or Marconi ST-1810 surface search radar, ST-1802 fire control radar, Samsung or Radamec 2400 optronic system and Signaal PHS-32 Hull mounted Sonar.

 The Pohang Class corvettes are powered by a combined diesel or gas (CODOG) propulsion system.
-The system comprises two MTU diesel engines and a LM2500 gas turbine.
-Theses engines driving two shafts through the gearboxes provide 6,260SHP.
+The system comprises two MTU diesel engines and an LM2500 gas turbine.
+The engines, driving two shafts through the gearboxes, provide 6,260SHP.